 It can be done… but you’re really going to have to plan for it!

-LEED Requirements for MRc2 – Option 2 for v4.1
+Requirements for LEED Multi-Attribute Optimization, MRc2 Option 2, for v4.1

 - Life Cycle Impact Reduction Action Plan (value at 50% by cost or ½ product)

 - Life Cycle Impact Reductions in Embodied Carbon (value at 100% by cost or 1 product)

 - Life Cycle Impact Reductions in Embodied Carbon – 10% reduction global warming potential (value at 150% by cost or 1.5 products)

 - Life Cycle Impact Reductions in Embodied Carbon – 20% reduction in global warming potential and 5% reduction 2 other impact categories (value at 200% by cost or 2 products)

 And that’s the cliff notes version.
 The full language will have you mis-pronouncing eutrophication, learning about tropospheric ozone, and pounding bourbon like you’re Al Swearegen.

 So, what does any of that mean?
 Let’s try and break this down in plain English.

 You need 5 permanently installed products from 3 different manufacturers.
 These products need to either have a plan in place to reduce lifecycle impacts OR show some actual reductions.
 Here’s what this entails.